sgmurphy/wordpress-plugins/mollie-payments-for-woocommerce/readme.txt

 = Join the Mollie Community =

-Become part of Mollie’s growing community and gain access to our comprehensive support network, including a [Discord Developer Community](https://discord.gg/y2rbjqszbs) to stay connected and informed.
+Become part of Mollie's growing community and gain access to our comprehensive support network, including a [Discord Developer Community](https://discord.gg/y2rbjqszbs) to stay connected and informed.

 > **Your success is our mission.
 With Mollie, simplify your payments and focus on growing your business.**

-[Sign up today](https://my.mollie.com/dashboard/signup) and start enhancing your WooCommerce store with Mollie’s advanced payment solutions.
+[Sign up today](https://my.mollie.com/dashboard/signup) and start enhancing your WooCommerce store with Mollie's advanced payment solutions.

 = More about Mollie =